dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 There are three versions of this tutorial:

-* Windows: Web API with Visual Studio on Windows (This tutorial)
+* Windows: Web API with Visual Studio on Windows (This tutorial, see the [video version](https://www.youtube.com/watch?v=TTkhEyGBfAk))
 * macOS: [Web API with Visual Studio for Mac](xref:tutorials/first-web-api-mac)
 * macOS, Linux, Windows: [Web API with Visual Studio Code](xref:tutorials/web-api-vsc)